 Fenwick & West LLP's practice has an excellent reputation for its expertise in advising biotech, healthcare, fintech, media and software companies, to name a few sectors, on high-profile M&A-related technology transactions, licensing deals, collaboration agreements and development arrangements.
 Cybersecurity and artificial intelligence projects also feature in the group's workload.
 In the Mountain View office, Stefano Quintini advised Terns Pharmaceuticals on its collaboration and license agreement with late-stage pharmaceuticals company GENFIT to develop and commercialize therapies to treat liver disease.
 In San Francisco, practice head Jake Handy provides ongoing advice to Denali Therapeutics on patent and licensing issues.
-Other key partners in San Francisco are Ralph Pais and outsourcing expert Jonathan Millard.
+Other key partners in San Francisco are Ralph Pais and Jonathan Millard, who has experience of licensing matters and a variety of other commercial agreements.
 Vejay Lalla is a key contact in New York.

 m ss ng p eces

 - Advised production and entertainment company m ss ng p eces on its partnership with Baskin-Robbins and 22squared to create an alternate reality game based on Netflix’s Stranger Things (Season 3).

 - Represented data cloud company Cloudera in a merger of equals with data management company Hortonworks.